Mint18032/WOLFLY/WOLFLY/README.txt

 Setting
 - The program uses the project file of Code::Blocks.
 - Make sure you have fully downloaded Code::Blocks, Mingw, and SDL2, SDL_image, SDL_ttf, SDL_mixer libraries compatible with the device.
+- Download the WOLFLY folder and one of the 2 files in the SDL folder if your device does not have one: On Github https://github.com/Mint18032/WOLFLY click the green "Code" button, select "Download zip".
 - Modify the path to the SDL file:
 	+ If you do not have the dinamic linked library files of SDL (.dll files) in your Computer's System, get them from SDL2/bin and move them to WOLFLY or System32 (for 32 bit)/SysWOW64 (for 64 bit).
 	+ Open WOLFLY.cbp with Code::Blocks, in Project/Build options/Search directories/Compiler delete the old path and replace it with the path to the directory include/SDL2.